 Hopefully, the story’s lyrical qualities are its saving grace!

 Here’s an extract from it:

 The Only Chapter

-I always find the cemetery to be the perfect point, myself, to pause and take a ten-minute break, midway, as it is, more-or-less, on my walk for even the bees keep their silence here, out of respect, and the clock set into the wooden portico, arching over the entrance gate, makes no noise as its fingers slice through the noon position.
-It was never given a chime to avoid it ever disturbing the eternal peace that pervades the little place.
+I always find the cemetery to be the perfect point to pause and take a few minutes break, falling, as it does, almost at the end of my walk, for even the bees keep their silence here, out of respect, and the clock set into the wooden portico, arching over the entrance gate, never makes a sound as its fingers slice through noon.
+It can’t, of course, never having been given a chime thereby preventing it ever disturbing the eternal peace that pervades the little place.

-I normally find that a few minutes spent on the wooden bench that sits alongside the portico, the one recently re-varnished and dedicated, according to the brass plaque screwed to its back, to Arnold, brackets ‘Arnie’, Oliver, can be a great reviver.
+I normally find that a few minutes spent on the wooden bench that sits alongside the portico, the one recently re-varnished and dedicated, according to the brass plaque screwed to its back, to Arnold, ‘Arnie’, Oliver, can be a great reviver.
 This afternoon, mind, given the combination of a midday sun and some strenuous exercise, it’s best I’m wary against falling asleep.
-It has been known I must confess, and a ten-minute break here has turned into itself, no matter how unwittingly, into half an hour.
-It’s something I definitely need to guard against today for this weather combined with exercise, can prove a strong adversary.
-Still, it is a treat to sit just a few minutes and stretch my legs.
+It has been known I must confess, and a ten-minute break has turned into itself, no matter how unwittingly, into half an hour.
+It’s something I definitely need to guard against today for this weather, combined with exercise, can prove a strong adversary.
+Still, it is a treat to sit just a few minutes, lean back, stretch my legs and rest my eyes.